kayfuku/Backend-APIs-Flask-SQLAlchemy/README.md

 ## Testing

 **[Postman](https://www.postman.com/)** is used for testing.
 A postman collection has been created for testing the API endpoints.
+The application server has been up and running on Heroku and the tokens have already been set in the collection and will expire at around 2/23 10:00 pm (PST))

+API endpoint root URL: https://full-stack-web-app-4.herokuapp.com/

 1. Import [the file](udacity-fsnd-capstone.postman_collection.json) into Postman to run the tests.

 2. Adjust the values of the host name and the tokens for your own.
-(Tokens have already been set and will expire at around 2/23 10:00 pm (PST))
+(Already set)

 3. Run the collection.

 ## Roles and Permissions
-The application has 3 roles setup:
+The application has two roles:

 1. **Casting Assistant**
-    - Can *get* all actors in the database
+    - Can view all movies and actors in the database

+2. **Executive Producer**
-    - Can *get* all movies in the database
+    - Has all the permissions of Casting Assistant

-2. **Casting Director**
-    - *All permissions* of the casting assistant
-    - Can *post* a new actor
+    - Can create a new movie and a new actor
-    - Can *modify* the details of an existing actor
-    - Can *delete* an actor from the database
-    - Can *modify* the details of an existing movie

-3. **Executive Producer**
-    - *All permissions* of the casting director
-    - Can *post* a new movie
+    - Can update a movie and an actor
-    - Can *delete* a movie from the database
+    - Can delete a movie and an actor

 ## API Reference